chibiboba/JS-120/Exam Part 2/Practice Problem Key (copy).md

    console.log(ninjaB.swing().swung);      // logs `true`
    ```

+   This pattern of "chainable" methods invocations and property accesses on an object requires that methods defined on the prototype always return the context object (in this case, `ninjaA` and `ninjaB`).

 7. In this problem, we'll ask you to create a new instance of an object, without having direct access to the constructor function: